ULL-ESIT-PL/babel-learning/doc/parser/tokenizer.md

-The [context.js](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/master/packages/babel-parser/src/tokenizer/context.js) is code to provide context to deal with ambiguities like the mentioned conflict between regexps and divisions.
+The [context.js](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/master/packages/babel-parser/src/tokenizer/context.js) is code to provide context to deal with these conflicts.

 In the comments at the beginning of the file the authors mention to read https://github.com/sweet-js/sweet-core/wiki/design.